-The trailhead of the Sentier cathare is situated near the train station in Foix next to the stream Ariège, and leads after sixteen kilometers to the village of Roquefixade and the second stage of my tour.
+The trailhead of the Sentier Cathare lies near the train station in Foix next to the stream Ariège, and leads after sixteen kilometers to the village of Roquefixade, the second stage of my tour.

 Roquefixade is a very small village of about one hundred inhabitants somewhat aloof from major traffic ways.

-The place possessed a castle (built in the 11th or 12th century) as well until the complete demolition in the 17th century.
+The place possessed a castle as well (built in the 11th or 12th century), until its complete demolition in the 17th century.

 The final destination of my tour was Montségur fifteen kilometers south-east of Roquefixade.

 This very location was the last resort for the Cathars, a persecuted Christian movement in the 13th century who are the actual eponym for the Cathar Trail.

-After the capture of Montségur in 1244 by a large contingent of French royal troops and burning alive its still resisting inhabitants (the usual verdict for supposed heretics at the time), the Cathar castle on the crest was razed to the ground and replaced by a new château shortly after.
-The remains of this castle are visible today.
+After the capture of Montségur in 1244 by a large contingent of French royal troops and burning alive its still resisting inhabitants (the usual verdict for alleged heretics at the time), the Cathar castle on the crest was razed to the ground and replaced by a new château shortly after.
+The remains of this latter castle are visible today.

-The described tour was only a small foretaste of what would follow the next years for me: hiking in high altitude mountains and on really challenging trails like the GR20 on Corsica.
+My tour on sections of the Sentier Cathare was a mere foretaste of what would follow the next years: hiking in high altitude mountains and on really challenging trails like the GR20 on Corsica.

-Nevertheless the Sentier cathare is a trail I want to repeat, or even complete this tour one day.
-I cannot imagine ever getting bored of tours like these, however short they may be.
+Nevertheless I want to repeat, or even complete this tour one day.
+I cannot imagine ever getting bored of such small adventures, however short they may be.